This blog may contain affiliate links. Read our disclosure policy for more info.

 The Larch Valley Trail starts from the Moraine Lake parking lot.
 The only problem is that getting to Moraine Lake can be way more challenging than the hike itself!

-Parking at Moraine Lake has always been a nightmare and getting a spot here meant arriving by 4:30 am in some cases.
+Parking at Moraine Lake has always been a nightmare, and getting a spot here meant arriving by 4:30 am in some cases.
 Parks Canada made a change in 2023 and closed the Moraine Lake Road and parking lot to all personal vehicles – only commercial traffic like guided tours to Moraine Lake, buses, and shuttles are allowed.
-The only exception is if you have a disability parking pass, you will be permitted to park at the lake.

-For more detailed info read our blog about parking alternatives at Moraine Lake and shuttle options!
+For more detailed info, read our blog about parking alternatives at Moraine Lake and shuttle options!

 Book the (new!) privately-operated shuttle

-The other thing that we love about this new shuttle is that it offers early morning departures at both 4 am and 5 am, which means you’ll get to enjoy sunrise at Moraine Lake!
-But even if you aren’t an early riser, this shuttle is super convenient because your spot on the shuttle is booked, meaning no waiting around in long lines like you would with the Parks Canada shuttles.
+But even if you aren’t an early riser, this shuttle is super convenient because your spot on the shuttle is booked, meaning no waiting around in long lines like you would with the Parks Canada shuttles (more on these below).

 When you book the shuttle, you can also choose to add on a quick hour-long stop at Lake Louise Lakefront.
 This is the perfect choice for anybody who also wants to check out Lake Louise for a few photo ops without the stress of trying to get parking.